The Best Way to Process Payroll [Updated for 2021]

 Now, let’s get into the nitty gritty.
 It’s helpful to break down payroll processing into 7 parts:

 - Employee Information Gathering

 Let’s discuss each one in detail.

 Employee Information Gathering

-When you hire an employee, you start by gathering information about that employee.
-This continues through the onboarding process.
+When you hire an employee, you start by gathering information.

 10 Things You’ll Need From Each Employee For Payroll Processing